apache/mina-sshd/assembly/src/main/distribution/README.txt

 Welcome to Apache SSHD

-Apache SSHD is a library to support the SSH2 protocol on both client and server side in java.
+Apache SSHD is a library to support the SSH2 protocol on both client and server side using pure Java.

 This distribution provides a simple demonstration of a SSH server and client that you can launched using the shell scripts in the bin folder.
 By default, the port used is 8000 and the authentication will succeed if the username and password are the same.
-SCP and SFTP support are both enabled in this configuration.
+SCP and SFTP support are both enabled by default in this configuration.

-The lib folder contains the sshd-core jar which is the main jar and its required dependencies.
+The artifacts are distributed as follows:

+* /bin - contains Linux and Windows scripts that can be used to run the code using the default settings.

+* /lib - contains all the JAR(s) necessary to run both SSH client and server - including the various supported I/O factories (default is the built-in NIO2), SCP, SFTP, SOCKS, ed25519 support.

+* /extras - contains various SSH-based or SSH-related extra functionality that is not part of SSH per-se.
+E.g., JGit, Putty, LDAP, Spring SFTP, various contributions.

+* /dependencies - contains various required 3rd party artifacts that are used by the extra(s).

+* /licenses - contains a copy of all the 3rd party artifacts' licenses that are used by this project

 Please send feedback to users@mina.apache.org.